baychub/cb-gsg/Getting-Started.md

 * The EXIT personality is for a sensor near the exit of a facility and generates a DEPARTED event when this sensor was the last to detect a tag and a certain amount of time has elapsed.
 * The POS (point of sale) personality is intended for a retail checkout counter.
 A sensor with this personality generates a DEPARTED event immediately upon detection and allows re-entry into inventory after a certain amount of time.

 You can learn how to assign a personality to a sensor by carrying out one of the retail or QSR tutorials under Next Steps, below.
-You'll have options for whichever Intel&reg; RSP hardware you have, either H1000 or
+You'll have options for whichever Intel&reg; RSP hardware you have, either the H1000 or H3000 sensor models.

 ## Next Steps
 The links below contain practical information for getting ready to do implement Intel&reg; RSP sensors and software.